-The 469-mile Blue Ridge Parkway also largely avoids major cities.
+The Blue Ridge Mountains are also home to the Blue Ridge Parkway.
+The road is a sinewy and forested drive through some of the most striking views in the Blue Ridge Mountains and largely avoids major cities.
 This means light pollution isn’t a big problem along many of the roadways and overlooks.
 Even nights with a full moon can show up to about 2,500 stars from any given location along this road.

-Sit back, turn off the headlights, and view the heavens from one of the prettiest drives in America.
+Sit back, turn off the headlights, and view the heavens from one of the prettiest drives in America; here’s how to plan a Blue Ridge Mountains stargazing trip.

 The History of the Blue Ridge Parkway